 Component Purpose and Link to Strategy Long-term Interests and Sustainability , Operation Opportunity Performance Metrics Share ownership requirements To align the interests of executive Directors with those of shareholders and incentivise long-term performance.
 The Group Chief Executive Officer is required to build a shareholding equivalent to 300% of basic salary, and other executive Directors a shareholding equivalent to 200% of basic salary.
 Executives will normally also be subject to a post-cessation shareholding requirement.
 The share ownership requirement will apply for the first year post-departure and 50% of the requirement will apply for the second year post-departure.
-Not applicable Notapplicable Recovery provisions in the event of: A material misstatement of Where an award was deter or inaccurate or misleading Fraud or other material fina The occurrence of an even Serious misconduct by a pa Corporate failure; or Other circumstances whice ancial irregularity affecting the Group; t that causes or is likely to cause reputation cial statements; a performance condition w onal damage to the Group ers to be similar in their nat which was based on an error, b; ture or effect as the above.
-5. nforced in respect of the cash bonus for th ant and in respect of PSP awards for five ye 5 51 5 ent, in respect of deferred
+Not applicable Notapplicable Recovery Recovery provisions (clawback and malus) may apply where stated in the table above.
+The provisions may be enforced in the event of: - A material misstatement of the Group's consolidated audited financial statements; - Where an award was determined by reference to an assessment of a performance condition which was based on an error, or inaccurate or misleading information; - Fraud or other material financial irregularity affecting the Group; - The occurrence of an event that causes or is likely to cause reputational damage to the Group; - Serious misconduct by a participant; - Corporate failure; or - Other circumstances which the Committee in its discretion considers to be similar in their nature or effect as the above.
+Recovery provisions may be enforced in respect of the cash bonus for three years following payment, in respect of deferred shares for three years from grant and in respect of PSP awards for five years from grant.